 12. Not Letting Go – Tinie Tempah feat.
 Jess Glynne (I Cry When I Laugh deluxe edition)

 I could be critical of the scally wag theme to the video, the lyrics that I could write whilst on the toilet and Jess Glynne’s weird vocal but when there’s a beat so good, a tune that won’t let go (pun intended) AND it soundtracks a summer’s day so well… It makes our top 30 tracks of the year of course!

-13. My Love – Circa Waves (Young Chasers)
+13. T-Shirt Weather – Circa Waves (Young Chasers)

 14. Photograph – Ed Sheeran (x)